LI’s mane events — horse shows and competitions

 MOUNTED DRILL TEAM

 ISLIP HORSEMEN’S ASSOCIATION MOUNTED DRILL TEAM THE SPIRIT OF LONG ISLAND East Islip, 631-589-3478, isliphorsemensassociation.com Practices at Bohemia Equestrian Center April-Oct.
-May 21 Muttontown Horsemen’s Association open house in Muttontown Preserve; May 29 Bohemia Memorial Day parade; June 9 Belmont Stakes Festival; June 11 Belmont Stakes Festival in Floral Park; Sept.
-4 Northport VA Hospital; Sept.
-10 Hallockville Fall Festival; Sept.
-16-17 Long Island Fair at Old Bethpage Restoration Village; Oct.
-1 Yaphank PumpkinFest at Suffolk County Farm.
+May 20 Muttontown Horsemen’s Association open house in Muttontown Preserve; May 28 Bohemia Memorial Day parade; June 10 Belmont Stakes Festival; Aug.
+26 Hallockville Fall Festival; Sept.
+3 Northport VA Hospital; Sept.
+15-16 Long Island Fair at Old Bethpage Village.
 Fee Call.

 WESTERN